startersclan/Compile-SourceScript/README.md

 ## Introduction

-`Compile-SourceScript` is a wrapper that eases development of each mod's plugins by first getting source files compiled into plugins, which, if found to be new or possess a differing hash, are then copied into the respective mod's `plugins` directory .
+`Compile-SourceScript` is a wrapper to ease development of each of the mod's plugins.
+Specified plugins are compiled and subsequently copied into the mod's `plugins` directory if found to be new or have been changed.

 ## Requirements